mahatria/react-native-cheatsheet/README.md

 # react-native-cheatsheet
 A cheat sheet for building production-ready react-native apps, based on my personal notes
-* 🔥 Note: This is a work in progress 🔥

 ## 🕵️‍♂️ Docs & Resources
 * Offical docs: https://facebook.github.io/react-native/